 When Dubai used the technology in 2019 to erect an ambitious 640-square-metre, two-storey building for the city’s administration, which is still the world’s largest 3D printed building, it completed the construction in two weeks, halved the number of workers required to 15, decreased its cost from about AED 2.5 million to under AED 1 million (approximately USD $680,740 to under USD $272,230), and produced 60 percent less waste, benefiting the environment.
 To further the use of 3D printing in construction and other fields, the city will establish a district devoted to its development and deployment, with research centres, start-ups, international firms and business accelerator programmes.

-Cardiff in Wales and Beijing in Shanghai, on the other hand, are among the cities tapping prefabricated construction to minimise their carbon footprint.
+Cardiff in Wales and Beijing in China, on the other hand, are among the cities tapping prefabricated construction to minimise their carbon footprint.
 Mr Edward Rees, regional director of housing construction firm Wates Residential which was appointed by the Cardiff Council to pilot prefabricated, affordable public homes in the city in 2019, noted that manufacturing their components off-site in indoor, controlled conditions decreases energy use.
 “It also shortens our time on-site, reducing emissions and disruptions for residents,” he said.
 Beijing, for its part, has been using prefabricated components to build all new public subsidised homes and government-invested buildings.

 When Mr Johansen announced Oslo’s pledge to halve its construction emissions, he stressed that cities must do more to shift the sector onto a more sustainable path.
 He said: “We need to unite businesses, industry and government on all levels to advance climate action.
 Together, we can remove fossil fuels and reduce emissions from construction sites altogether.
 This will make them safer, quieter, cleaner places to work, and ensure that the air in our cities is cleaner and healthier to breathe.”
 O